 10. First Time Shoppers

 Don’t let first-time visitors leave without making a purchase or at least get their contact information!
 Segment new shoppers and deliver dynamic content and offers to guide them down your funnel.
-You can use pop-up offers with access to discount codes if they enter their email address, so if they are not ready to make a purchase, you can keep them in your funnel and send them follow-up emails.
+You can use pop-up offers with access to discount codes if they submit their email address, so if they are not ready to make a purchase, you can keep them in your pipeline and send them follow-up emails.

 Plug Into Intelligence Commerce and Transform Your Business with our Advanced Customer Segmentation Technology